RotherOSS/doc-otobo-installation/content/installation.rst

 .. code-block:: bash

-   root> a2dismod mpm_event
+   sudo a2dismod mpm_event

 Disable mpm_worker in case that MPM is enabled.

 .. code-block:: bash

-   root> a2dismod mpm_worker
+   sudo a2dismod mpm_worker

 Finally activate mpm_prefork.

 .. code-block:: bash

-   root> a2enmod mpm_prefork
+   sudo a2enmod mpm_prefork

 OTOBO requires a few more Apache modules to be active for optimal operation.
 Again, on most platforms you can make sure they are active via the tool a2enmod.

 .. code-block:: bash

-   root> a2enmod perl
+   sudo a2enmod perl
-   root> a2enmod deflate
+   sudo a2enmod deflate
-   root> a2enmod filter
+   sudo a2enmod filter
-   root> a2enmod headers
+   sudo a2enmod headers

 .. note::

    On some platforms not all Apache modules exist and an error is displayed when installing.
 Do not worry and finish the installation, in most cases the module will not be needed.

 Most Apache installations have a ``conf.d`` directory included.
 On Linux systems you can usually find this directory under ``/etc/apache`` or ``/etc/apache2``.